zackosowski/CSVault/Articles/Computers and Computing.md

 <span style="color: #7b6cd9; border: 2px solid #7b6cd9; padding: 3px">ACTIVITY</span>

-Create a list of as many inputs and outputs for your school.
+Create a list of as many inputs and outputs as you can for STMA High School.
+Here's a couple to get you started:

+Input: Students
+Output: Educated students

 ---
 #### The Computational Process